CheeseTheWheeze/Grappling-Skeleton-overlay/FightAI/README.txt

    FightAI\runtime\python\python.exe

-2) If the embedded runtime is missing, FightAI.cmd will automatically download and configure the Python embeddable runtime in FightAI\runtime\python.
+2) If the embedded runtime is missing, FightAI.cmd will automatically download and configure the Python embeddable runtime in FightAI\runtime\python, then extract Tkinter GUI components from the official installer.

 3) If the embedded runtime is missing and no system Python is available on PATH, install Python 3.10+ and ensure it is on PATH.